Bitcoin-Factory/ML-Test-Client/README.md

 When working with Machine Learning models, soon you realize that even though they could work to make financial predictions, you need to set a whole array of parameters that not only define the architecture of the model, but also the shape of the data and may other things.
 For each of these parameters, there is a valid range of values that could work, but only in combination with other parameters which also have their own valid ranges.

 Nobody knows what combination is going to produce the best results.
-For this kind of problems, the results are measured by the error measured of the predictions that a trained model can proviede.
-In order to obtein the error measure, first a ML model with certain parameters and certain data need to be created and trained, which usually takes time.
+For this kind of problems, the results are measured by the error measured of the predictions that a trained model can proviede, compared with the actual values.
+In order to obtain the error measure, first a ML model with certain parameters and certain data need to be created and trained, which usually takes time.

 Testing combinations of parameters and data (with potentially hundreds of indicators to choose from, thousands of crypto assets, and dozens of time-frames) by hand, would be a nightmare.
 This system solves that problems bu automating the discovery of the best performing ML models, for a certain range of parameters values and certain set of indicators.